faceslog/swtor-auto-snowball/README.md

      pip install -r requirements.txt
      ```

-## Setup

-1. **Image Assets**:
-   - Place images of your cannon, snowball, debuffs, and accept button in the same directory as the script.
-   - Ensure the images are named correctly:
-     - `icon1.JPG`: Image of the cannon.
-     - `debuff1.JPG`: Image of the cannon debuff.
-     - `icon2.JPG`: Image of the snowball.
-     - `debuff2.JPG`: Image of the snowball debuff.
-     - `accept.JPG`: Image of the accept button for the parcels.

-2. **Cooldown Times**:
-   - Adjust the cooldowns in the script if needed:
-     - Default cannon cooldown: **6 seconds**.
-     - Default snowball cooldown: **14 seconds**.

 ## Running the Script

 1. **In-Game Preparations**:
    - Go to your stronghold or a safe area in the game where you won't be interrupted.
    - Place the **cannon** and **snowball** actions on your quickbars.
    - Ensure you have a pet summoned and set it as your target.
-   - Make sure you are within range to use the cannon.
+   - Make sure you are within range to use the cannon and snowball (around 10m).
    - If possible use the interface provided as `assets/ui.xml` in this repo

 2. **Start the Script**: